wbyoung/dotfiles/README.md

 ### Extra Setup

-To use the clipboard features over SSH, add the following to whichever host in `.ssh/config`:
+To use the clipboard features over SSH from macOS, add the following to whichever host in `.ssh/config`:

 ```
 Host whateverhostname
   RemoteForward 2224 127.0.0.1:2224
-  PermitLocalCommand yes
-  LocalCommand bash -c 'clip-server &> /dev/null &'
 ```

 # Thanks